timofeysie/flabellifolia/README.md

     at webpackJsonp.103.PlanePage.loop (plane.ts:69)
 ```

 This was a major blocker the first time around.
 Time to fix it.
+Something about the order of the creation.
+Re-oganizing the animate function did the trick.
+After that implementing the sky again was awesome.
+We slowed it down a bit, which makes it more tranquil.

 ## The Paranoid Birds demo